Denis Diderot: Diderot's contribution

 Diderot was left to finish the task as best he could.
-He wrote about 7,000 articles, some very slight, but many of them laborious, comprehensive, and long.
+He wrote approximately 7,000 articles, some very slight, but many of them laborious, comprehensive, and long.
 He damaged his eyesight correcting proofs and editing the manuscripts of less scrupulous contributors.
 He spent his days at workshops, mastering manufacturing processes, and his nights writing what he had learned during the day.
 He was incessantly harassed by threats of police raids.
 The last copies of the first volume were issued in 1765.

 In 1764, when his immense work was drawing to an end, he encountered a crowning mortification: he discovered that the bookseller, Le Breton, fearing the government's displeasure, had struck out from the proof sheets, after they had left Diderot's hands, all passages that he considered too dangerous.
-"He and his printing-house overseer," writes Furbank, "had worked in complete secrecy, and had moreover deliberately destroyed the author's original manuscript so that the damage could not be repaired."
+"He and his printing-house overseer", writes Furbank, "had worked in complete secrecy, and had moreover deliberately destroyed the author's original manuscript so that the damage could not be repaired."
 The monument to which Diderot had given the labor of twenty long and oppressive years was irreparably mutilated and defaced.
 It was 12 years, in 1772, before the subscribers received the final 28 folio volumes of the Encyclopédie, ou dictionnaire raisonné des sciences, des arts et des métiers since the first volume had been published.

 When Diderot's work on the Encyclopédie project came to an end in 1765, he expressed concerns to his friends that the twenty-five years he had spent on the project had been wasted.